Filippo-Dembech/Projecthor/readme.md

 ### Default Folder

-If you prefer using the projector [interface](#interface) to save a project, you might want to define a **Default Folder** where all your projects live.
+If you prefer using the projector [interface](#interface) to save a project, you might want to define a **Default Folder**.
+In this way the `Folder:` field is automatically populated by the default folder while saving the project via the interface.

 To define a default folder run: